-These tiny black devices contain a monumental amount of power, and the possibilities for self-improvement and societal advancement are endless.
 But, to quote Spiderman, with great power comes great responsibility.
 The omnipresence of technology has come with several drawbacks that are having severe consequences for many people in the form of health deterioration.

 Tech Addiction is as Harmful as Drugs